 * Some Sunday School/Bible Study Classes resume this Sunday, October 11.
 Adult Classes (Joyful Servants, Go Getters and Multitude of Believers; Children Classes; and our Youth.

 * Illuminate (Children's Worship) has now resumed during Sunday morning worship services.
 Children are dismissed during the service for their special worship time.

-* Nursery/Childcare: We are still holding off restarting this right now.
+* Nursery/Childcare: We are still holding off restarting this right now but hope to soon.

 * Pastor's Wednesday Bible Studies will post on our Facebook Page, website and Church App (accessible through the Sermon tabs at top) by 6:30 pm each Wednesday.

 * The Church Office is open regular hours Monday-Thursday from 9 am - 3 pm.
 However, there may be times Tonya is not in the office due to her mother's health right now.
 Please call the church office before coming by to make sure she's in the office.

 OTHER HELPFUL INFORMATION (from the cdc.gov)

 There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to this virus.
 The virus is thought to spread mainly from person-to-person. * Between people who are in close contact with one another (within about 6 feet). * Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.